KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 ### Theoretical Rationale

 This study is grounded in the logical structure of recursive ignorance, exemplified by the proposition **"I don't know what I don't know."** If "knowing one's ignorance" (Socratic wisdom) is a recognized concept, then logically, "not knowing one's ignorance" must also exist.
-And if that exists, then so must "not knowing that one doesn't know one's ignorance"—and so on, recursively.
+And if that exists, then so must "not knowing that one doesn't know one's ignorance"---and so on, recursively.

 The goal of this paper is to **mathematically formalize this recursive structure of knowledge and ignorance**, not to judge or rank cognitive states.